 How common is urge incontinence?

 Urge incontinence is the second most common cause of incontinence.
 About 3 in 10 cases of incontinence are due to urge incontinence.
 It can occur at any age but commonly first starts in early adult life.
 Women are more commonly affected than men.

-In this condition, the bladder muscle (detrusor) seems to become overactive and squeeze (contract) when you don't want it to.
+With urge incontinence, the bladder muscle (detrusor) seems to become overactive and squeeze (contract) when you don't want it to.

-In most people, the reason why an overactive bladder develops is not known.
+In most people, the reason an overactive bladder develops is not known.
 In such cases, the condition is called overactive bladder syndrome or idiopathic urge incontinence.
 Symptoms may get worse at times of stress.
 They may also be made worse by caffeine (in tea, coffee, cola, etc) and by alcohol.
 See the separate leaflet called Overactive Bladder Syndrome (OAB).